junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The exit door is two tables away, with the three lady demons in between, but the side window is only one table away, with buckets of alcohol within range.
 He calculates his route.

 The demons circle closer.
-Their footsteps heavy, dresses of the ladies rustle relentlessly.
+Their footsteps heavy, the rustling of their dresses relentless.

 Dean risks another look from the edge of his hideout.
 All of them have guns in their hands. *Since when do demons kill humans with guns?
 Western cowboy demons?* He teases the thought, finding it not as unpleasant as he would have thought.